ConceptaNjolima/MyTNTResources/Week 2/[ENG2.6]Branching, merging, and merge conflicts.md

 ## Learning objectives

 * TNTs will understand the basic of branching, merging, and resolving conflicts.
-* TNTs will learn what is a merge conflict, what causes them, how to resovle and reduce
+* TNTs will learn what is a merge conflict, what causes them, how to resolve and reduce.
 * TNTs will be able to create and merge a branch locally and with GitHub.

 ## Time required and pace